ICRAR/docker-casacore/README.md

 # DOCKER-CASACORE

 This small project packs the various docker builds required to get a working casacore installation with the Adios2StMan and MGARD compression enabled.
+Dysco is also enabled and thus this image is well suited to investigate the compression of visibilities.

 See also
 - [casacore](https://github.com/casacore/casacore) The casacore GIT repo.